Setup

 You can tell which version of DirectX is installed on your machine by typing "dxdiag" from the run command on the Start menu.
 If DirectX is installed, doing this will tell you which version you are currently running.
 If you have version 7 or later installed, you can click on the "Display" tab to ensure that there are no problems or warnings given with regard to the compatibility between DirectX and your display adaptor (video card).
 If there are no warnings, then all should be ok.
 If you'll be using sound with DirectRT, you can do the same with the "Sound" tab.

 Finally, it is also necessary to have a spreadsheet application installed (e.g., Excel) if you plan to edit or view the DirectRT input and output files on that machine--or if you plan to try the DirectRT on-line tutorials.
-All input and output files are created and saved in .CSV format which is editable from any standard spreadsheet application.
+All input and output files are created and saved in .CSV format that are editable using any standard spreadsheet application.
 See File Format for more details.
 You do NOT have to have a spreadsheet application installed simply to run the experiments and gather data.
 Note that users in a few countries may have to set their "Regional Settings" in the Windows Control Panel to that of the United States in order to correctly view and edit .csv files in Excel.

 Backward Compatibility